BarbWire-1/geometrix/README.md

 ___
 ### ...and a huge THANKS!
 to Gondwana from [Gondwanasoft](https://github.com/gondwanasoft) who helped me to understand OOP in JS a bit better, while working on the fitbit-3D-text project.
-This encouraged me to try something in TS.
+This encouraged me to try something in TS (Not that I know, what I'm doing!).

 He now built a [fitbit-widget-template](https://github.com/gondwanasoft/fitbit-widget-template) based on the approach in JS.

 Any ideas or critcism would be highly appreciated!
-I just tried, what what I thought might work.
-But I'm sure there will be much better solutions...
+I just tried, what I thought might work.
+But I'm totally convinced there will be much better solutions...